Jimi Jamison: Style and legacy

 Jamison earned acclaim for his vocal abilities.
 "We didn't even consider it [pitch editing] on him," sound engineer Terry Manning says.
 "We didn't even have it back then.
 He never needed it.
 He could hold pitch.
 He could sing vibrato when needed.
 He could sing straight when needed.
 He could do whatever you needed.
 Casey Kasem, the big DJ guy, called him 'The Voice.'
 That's what he named him.
 He just was the voice."
 Jamison is an Honorary Member of the Louisiana Music Hall of Fame.
 Rolling Stone magazine called Jamison "a true Rock and Roll Legend."

 Personal life and death

-In 1972, Jamison married Brenda Fay Mason, who is the mother of his first daughter Amy Jamison.
-They divorced in 1983 and Jamison later married Deborah Teal in 1985.
-With Teal, he had two more children, James and Lacy.
-Jamison and Teal separated in 1999.
-When not traveling or performing, Jamison enjoyed gardening, throwing horseshoes, various sports such as tennis and golf, and spending time with his family.
+In 1972, Jamison married Brenda Fay Mason, who is the mother of his first child.
+They divorced in 1983 and Jamison later married Deborah Cathey in 1985.
+With Cathey, he had two more children.
+Jamison and Cathey separated in 1999.
+When not traveling or performing, Jamison enjoyed time with his longtime love Pattie Sullivan, gardening, throwing horseshoes, various sports such as tennis and golf, and spending time with his family.

 Jamison died on September 1, 2014, at his home in Raleigh, Memphis, Tennessee, aged 63.
-His autopsy said he had cardiovascular disease and narrowing of the arteries and that he died of a hemorrhagic brain stroke.
+While he was initially thought to have died of a heart attack, his autopsy revealed he had cardiovascular disease and narrowing of the arteries and that he died of a hemorrhagic brain stroke, with "acute methamphetamine intoxication contributing".
+His death was ruled accidental.